-If your site is not homogeneous, you will need to find another site that is at least 90 m x 90 m where the land cover is the same throughout.
+If your site is not homogeneous, you will need to find another site that is at least $90 \text{ m} \times 90 \text{ m}$ where the land cover is the same throughout.

 2. In the 1997 GLOBE Teacher's Guide, the Land Cover/Biology Investigation talks about Qualitative and Quantitative Land Cover Sample Sites and Biology Study Sites, but not in this version.
 Why?
 How has the chapter changed?

-Since the rewrite of the GLOBE Teacher's Guide in 2003, we removed the terminology for the different types of Land Cover Sites.
+In this 2003 version of the Teacher's Guide, we removed the terminology for the different types of Land Cover Sites.
 In the 1997 version, biometry data were collected and entered in the GLOBE database only for Quantitative Land Cover Sample Sites and Biology Study Sites for Closed Forest, Woodland, and Herbaceous Vegetation (MUC 0, 1, and 4).
 Now biometry data can be collected for most MUC classes.
 It is up to teachers and students to decide how much biometry data should be collected.
 We would like you to collect ground and canopy cover data along the entire length of both diagonals within the 30 m x 30 m center area of your 90 m x 90 m site.

-3. What should we do if we have already established a Biology Study Site, a permanent Land Cover site to which we return year after year, but it is not a 90 m x 90 m homogeneous area?
+3. What should we do if we have already established a Biology Study Site, a permanent Land Cover site to which we return year after year, but it is not a

+90 m x 90 m homogeneous area?